 Recently, Tantus announced they would be selling vampire gloves on their website—and I may have yelped in excitement.
 Not many people know about vampire gloves, but they are my absolute favorite kink toy on the market.
-I’ve been playing with my pair for about six years now, so it’s a wonder I’ve never reviewed them before, but the time has finally come.
+I’ve been playing with my pair for about eight years now, so it’s a wonder I’ve never reviewed them before, but the time has finally come.

 What are Vampire Gloves?

 They may sound scary, but hear me out until the end of this review.
 I promise they aren’t as terrifying as you’re probably imagining.
 They actually have a pretty nice range of uses so even if you’re not a big masochist, they can be utilized to fit your level of comfort.

 Vampire gloves are made of leather (other versions on the market may be vegan, but KinkLab’s are cow leather) with a little bite to them.
 Embedded in the fingers of the gloves are metal star-shaped pieces that have spiked tips.
 The spikes are small and shallow, but are pretty sharp, like vampire teeth.